 North of Barcelona you’ll find Badalona, a wide beach which is less touristy and less crowded.
 You can get there by taking metro L2 and getting off at Badalona Pompeu Fabra.
 From the metro station it is a 10-minute walk to the beach.

 Nice beaches south of Barcelona can be found in Castelldefels, Garraf and Sitges.
 Castelldefels offers big wide beaches with nice restaurants with terraces.
 Garraf is a small beach located inside a bay.
 Sitges has 17 small beaches along with a picturesque city centre.

 Get there by taking the R2 S train from the Passeig de Gràcia suburban train station (it's an underground station near Casa Batlló).
 In 30 minutes you are in Castelldefels, in 40 minutes in Garraf, and in 45 minutes in Sitges.

-Trains run frequently, for the timetable see website.
+Trains run frequently, for the timetables check out the official website of RENFE.
 Tickets can be bought at the departure station, and have to be 'validated' beforehand.

 © 2016 - 2020 Streetwise World B.V.